muhammadhumzadev/realtime_messaging_app/README.md

 - Channels

 ## Installation
-1. Install Django Channels by running the following command:
+1. Install Django by running the following command:
-Installation
-Install Django Channels by running the following command:

 Copy code
-pip3 install django channels
+`pip3 install django channels`
 Local Development
 To run the app locally, follow these steps: